peteroupc/encoding/docs/PeterO.DataIO.md

         int offset,
         int length);

 Wraps a portion of a byte array into a byte reader object.
 In the.NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:  `bytes.ToByteReader(offset, length)` .
 If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

  * <i>bytes</i>: The byte array to wrap.

- * <i>offset</i>: A zero-based index showing where the desired portion of "bytes" begins.
+ * <i>offset</i>: An index starting at 0 showing where the desired portion of "bytes" begins.

  * <i>length</i>: The length, in bytes, of the desired portion of "bytes" (but not more than "bytes" 's length).